Kiril Petkov: Prime Minister of Bulgaria

 On 19 March, Petkov was joined by US Secretary of Defense Lloyd J. Austin to announce that the Port of Varna and Port of Constanța would be joined by road and railroad connections as well as by energy infrastructure, in an effort to increase military mobility in the region.
 He said: "There will be a bridge over the Danube River...
 Logistics is just as important as military equipment...
 We can have really a working defense along the eastern flank [of NATO]."

-In early 2022, Petkov was sympathetic to the repeated requests of Volodymyr Zelensky for military aid in Ukraine's battle against Russia, but he faced the refusal of Bulgarian Socialist Party and the party's leader Korneliya Ninova.
-On 4 May, the parliament approved the continuation of repairs for damaged Ukrainian military equipment, and announced that Bulgaria would continue to support Ukraine's membership in the EU, as well as Ukrainian refugees, who numbered more than 56,000 as of 7 June.
-Petkov noted Bulgaria's espousal of all sanctions against Russia, and would allow the use of the Port of Varna to transship goods that had been stifled by the Russian blockade of Odesa.

 In early June, Petkov's coalition partner, There Is Such a People, which had called for energy cooperation with Russia even after Gazprom cut off supplies to Bulgaria, withdrew from the coalition.
 On 22 June, the government faced a motion of no confidence, which it lost.
 Petkov formally resigned from his position as prime minister on 27 June, and was tasked by President Rumen Radev to form a new government.